 STEP 4: Review and Save

-Second, you will want to check that no content is aligned with the .25" margin.
+Second, you will want to check that no content is aligned with the 0.25" margin.
 If you have content that is aligned with this margin it may not bleed.
-If the paper were to shift when we cut your document than any content aligned here might not bleed to the edge.
-If you do have content that is aligned to the .25" margin you will need to extend this to the edge of the document.
+If the paper were to shift when we cut your document then any content aligned here might not bleed to the edge.
+If you do have content that is aligned to the 0.25" margin you will need to extend this to the edge of the document.

 Finally, verify that your file matches our general file setup guidelines.
 Once you have verified this, you're done!
 You can upload your beautiful bleed file.